th3n4n/mc-defaultedit/README.md

 ## As of now the repository is still being finalized.
 A "default edit" Minecraft resource pack.

-This resource pack contains *JAPPA's default textures from Mojang and backported to work with Minecraft **1.8+ while also keeping the pack as lightweight as possible.
+This resource pack contains *JAPPA's default textures from Mojang and were backported to work with Minecraft **1.8+ while also keeping the pack as lightweight as possible.
 It is somewhat similar to the TheLegend27 pack but with a few touches from me.

 **Textures backported from version/snapshots of 1.21 by me (except for ctm)*

 ***Lower versions may have improper support*
 # Download
-(1.8) Click the green Code button on the top right and then click Download ZIP (or just simply click [here](https://github.com/th3n4n/not-available/archive/refs/heads/main.zip)).
-Once you've finished downloading, unzip the file to your `.minecraft/resourcepack` folder.
+(1.8) Click the green Code button on the top right and click Download ZIP (or just simply click [here](https://github.com/th3n4n/not-available/archive/refs/heads/main.zip)).
+Once downloaded, unzip the file to your `.minecraft/resourcepack` folder.

 (1.9+) Do the same steps for 1.8, then download the overlay pack that contains textures for 1.9+ [here](https://github.com/th3n4n/not-available/archive/refs/heads/1.9+-overlay.zip).
 Once downloaded, unzip the file to your `.minecraft/resourcepack` folder.
-Enter the game then apply the main pack first then the overlay pack.
+Enter the game and apply the main pack first then the overlay pack.

 **You can always compress the files to save storage space.**
 # Credits